cal-cs184-student/hw-webpages-sp24-RuhaoT/docs/Homework1/Task2.md

 ```

 ### Downsampling and populating frame buffer
 `RasterizerImp::resolve_to_framebuffer` resolves the sample buffer to the frame buffer.
-It iterate all the pixels in the frame buffer.
+It iterates all the pixels in the frame buffer.
 For each pixel, its subpixel square is located.

 The R, G, B values of all subpixels are averaged respectively and assigned to a temporary `Color` object `ds_color`: